-A. No person in Douglass Township shall allow, or cause to allow, stormwater discharges into Douglass Township's separate storm sewer system which are not composed entirely of stormwater, except (1) as provided in subsection B below, and (2) discharges allowed under a state or federal permit.

-- B. Discharges that may be allowed based on a finding by Douglass Township that the discharge(s) do not significantly contribute to pollution to surface waters of the Commonwealth, are: - 1.
+- A. Any drain or conveyance, whether on the surface or subsurface, that allows any non-stormwater discharge including sewage, process wastewater, and wash water to enter a regulated small MS4 or to enter the waters of this Commonwealth is prohibited. - B. No person in Douglass Township shall allow, or cause to allow, stormwater discharges into Douglass Township's separate storm sewer system which are not composed entirely of stormwater, except (1) as provided in subsection C below, and (2) discharges allowed under a state or federal permit. - C. Discharges that may be allowed based on a finding by Douglass Township that the discharge(s) do not significantly contribute to pollution to surface waters of the Commonwealth, are: - 1.
 Discharges from fire fighting activities - 2.
-Potable water sources including dechlorinated water line and fire hydrant flushings - 3.
+Potablewatersourcesincludingdechlorinatedwaterlineandfirehydrant flushings - 3.
 Irrigation drainage - 4.
-Routine external building washdown (which does not use detergents or other compounds) - 5.
-Air conditioning condensate - Water from individual residential car washing - 7.
-Spring water from crawl space pumps - 8.
+Routineexternal building washdown (which does not use detergents or other compounds) - 5.
+Air conditioning condensate - 6.
+Water from individual residential car washing - Spring water from crawl space pumps - 8.
 Uncontaminated water from foundation or from footing drains - 9.
 Flows from riparian habitats and wetlands - 10.
 Lawn watering - 11.
 Pavement washwaters where spills or leaks of toxic or hazardous materials have not occurred (unless all spill material has been removed) and where detergents are not used - 12.
+Dechlorinated swimming pool discharges - 13.
+Uncontaminated groundwater - 14.
+Diverted stream flows - 15.
+Non-contaminated hydrostatic test water discharges, if such discharges do not contain detectable concentrations of TRC.

-Dechlorinated swimming pool discharges - Uncontaminated groundwater - C. In the event that Douglass Township determines that any of the discharges identified in Section 801.B significantly contribute to pollution of waters of the Commonwealth, or is so notified by DEP, Douglass Township will notify the responsible person to cease the discharge. - D. Upon notice provided by Douglass Township under Section 801.C, the discharger will have a reasonable time, as determined by Douglass Township, to cease the discharge consistent with the degree of pollution caused by the discharge. - E. Nothing in this section shall affect a discharger's responsibilities under state law.
+- D. In the event that Douglass Township determines that any of the discharges identified in Section 801.B significantly contribute to pollution of waters of the Commonwealth, or is so notified by DEP, Douglass Township will notify the responsible person to cease the discharge. - E. Upon notice provided by Douglass Township under Section 801.C, the discharger will have a reasonable time, as determined by Douglass Township, to cease the discharge consistent with the degree of pollution caused by the discharge. - F. Nothing in this section shall affect a discharger's responsibilities under state law.

 SECTION 802.
-PROHIBITED CONNECTIONS
+PROHIBITED CONNECTIONS.

-A. The following connections are prohibited, except as provided in Section 801.B above:

-- Any drain or conveyance, whether on the surface or subsurface, which allows any non-stormwater discharge including sewage, process wastewater, and wash water to enter the separate storm sewer system and any connections to the storm drain system from indoor drains and sinks; and - 2.
+- A. The following connections are prohibited, except as provided in Section 801.B above: - Any drain or conveyance, whether on the surface or subsurface, which allows any nonstormwater discharge including sewage, process wastewater, and wash water to enter the separate storm sewer system and any connections to the storm drain system from indoor drains and sinks; and - 2.
 Any drain or conveyance connected from a commercial or industrial land use to the separate storm sewer system that has not been documented in plans, maps, or equivalent records and approved by Douglass Township.